-You should try to take PHYS 195 no later than the spring of your freshman year.
+You should try to take Phys 195 no later than the spring of your freshman year.
 Math skills are essential to physics, so you should also begin the calculus sequence as early as possible.
-Students must take Calculus I (MATH 198) either before or simultaneously with Physics with Calculus I (PHYS 195), the first course in a two semester sequence, providing the foundation of all physics and engineering studies.
-If your math skills are weak, before calculus you should take a course such as Precalculus (MATH 186).
+Students must take Calculus I (Math 198) before Physics I (Phys 195), the first course in a two semester sequence, providing the foundation of all physics and engineering studies.
+If your math skills are weak, before calculus you should take a course such as Precalculus (Math 186).
 Note that students who do this may delay their graduation by a semester or two.